 - specialist skills and knowledge relevant to your chosen career

 - a 315-hour industry placement with an employer

 - relevant maths, English and digital skills

-Assessment is through a combination of exams for the core skills and practical skills tests for the occupational specialisms.
+You will be assessed by exams for the core skills and practical skills tests for the occupational (career) specialisms.

 |96||Pass (C or above on the core)||CCC|